saoii/Stargate/README.md

 ## Astronaut Career Tracking System (ACTS)

-ACTS is used as a tool to maintain a record of all the People that have served as Astronauts.
-When serving as an Astronaut, your *Job* (Duty) is tracked by your Rank, Title and the Start and End Dates of the Duty.
+ACTS is used as a tool to maintain a record of all the People who have served as Astronauts.
+When serving as an Astronaut, your *Job* (Duty) is tracked by your Rank, Title, and the Start and End Dates of the Duty.

 The People that exist in this system are not all Astronauts.
 ACTS maintains a master list of People and Duties that are updated from an external service (not controlled by ACTS).
 The update schedule is determined by the external service.